-Where there is a requirement for a business or individual to be licensed by the Service, we may grant the licence, unless representations or objections are received against the application.
-In such cases the Licensing Committee or Sub-Committee will hear the case and decide to grant, grant with conditions, or refuse the licence application.
+Where there is a requirement for a business or individual to be licensed under licensing legislation, we may grant the licence, unless representations or objections are received against the application.
+In such cases the Licensing Committee, Sub-Committee or delegated officer will hear the case and decide to grant, grant with conditions, or refuse the licence application.

-In most circumstances, a licence may be considered for review, suspension, revocation, or the application of further conditions, where our officers become aware of either the commission of offences relating to the conduct of the business, or breaches of existing conditions or similar controls.
-These matters will be heard before the Licensing Committee (or a Sub-Committee,) of the relevant partner Council to the Shared Service (depending on the actual location of the application), and the elected members of that Council will determine what action should be taken.
+In most circumstances, a licence may be considered for review, suspension, revocation, and/or the application of further conditions, where our officers become aware of either the commission of offences relating to the conduct of the business, or breaches of existing conditions or similar controls.
+These matters will be heard before the Licensing Committee (or a Sub-Committee), to determine what action should be taken.